Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Abstract

 \section{Abstract}

 We propose a multivariate extension of the Lorenz curve based on multivariate rearrangements of optimal transport theory.
-We define a vector Lorenz map as the integral of the vector quantile map associated to a multivariate resource allocation.
+We define a vector Lorenz map as the integral of the vector quantile map associated with a multivariate resource allocation.
 Each component of the Lorenz map is the cumulative share of each resource, as in the traditional univariate case.
-The pointwise ordering of such Lorenz maps defines a new multivariate majorization order.
-We define a multi-attribute Gini index and complete ordering based on the Lorenz map.
-We formulate income egalitarianism and show that the class of egalitarian allocations is maximal with respect to our inequality ordering over a large class of allocations.
-We propose the level sets of an Inverse Lorenz Function as a practical tool to visualize and compare inequality in two dimensions, and apply it to income-wealth inequality in the United States between 1989 and 2019.
+The pointwise ordering of such Lorenz maps defines a new multivariate majorization order, which is equivalent to preference by any social planner with inequality averse multivariate rank dependent social evaluation functional.
+We define a family of multi-attribute Gini index and complete ordering based on the Lorenz map.
+We propose the level sets of an Inverse Lorenz Function as a practical tool to visualize and compare inequality in two dimensions, and apply it to income-wealth inequality in the United States between 1989 and 2022.
 20pt